Data Transformation

 When there are several record layouts then they must all redefine the first – Jazz will insert REDEFINES if necessary, with a message like this: -

-When the output file CaseO is selected as about Jazz responds with the Align Layouts dialog where we can confirm that the record layouts are correctly matched: -
+When the output file CaseO is selected Jazz responds with the Align Layouts dialog where we can confirm that the record layouts are correctly matched: -

 In this case they are, so we simply click [Close], and Jazz creates a spreadsheet with data arranged so that the level 1 line of each layout is aligned, and the different layouts are separated by command lines.